abelbrencsan/boiled-page-notice-list-component/README.md

 #### State colored notices

-Add `generate-notice` to each state in SCSS variables with the value of true or false.
+Add `generate-notice-list-item` to each state in SCSS variables with the value of true or false.
 Then you can use notices in colors of enabled states.

 ```scss
 /* Notice component extensions */